My Portfolio Strategy

 Some people say you don’t need that many altcoins and only a handful of “good” alts will do.

 I disagree.
 During altseason, it doesn't matter whether you have 5 or 50 altcoins.
 Your portfolio will go up.
+At that point, you can sell your dead altcoins or projects that didn’t work out the way you expected (I still keep the ones I like until they go to zero or infinity).

 What happens after that massive FOMO LAMBO MOON mania?
 Are you that good or so lucky that you can find those very few altcoins that survive?